whythawk/data-as-a-science/README.md

 My name is [Gavin Chait](https://gavinchait.com), and I am an independent data scientist specialising in economic development and data curation.
 I spent more than a decade in economic and development initiatives in South Africa.
 I was the commercial lead of open data projects at the Open Knowledge Foundation, leading the open source CKAN development team, and led the implementation of numerous open data technical and research projects around the world.
 Recently, I have developed [Sqwyre.com](https://sqwyre.com), an initiative to develop a comprehensive business intelligence search engine for entrepreneurs.
 Data are based on open data and Freedom of Information requests.

 I have extensive experience in leading research projects, implementing open source software initiatives, and developing and leading seminars and workshops.
 I have taught for 25 years, including for undergraduates, adult education, and technical and analytical teaching at all levels.

+This pedagogy and syllabus structure was developed with support from the Gates Foundation and WHO.
+Initial research into the need for education capacity building arose as a result of research supported by the Hewlett Foundation, Wellcome Trust and Public Health Research Data Forum.

+> Chait, Gavin; Sujith, Eramangalath; Grzywinska, Dominika; Wainwright, Mark (2018): Supporting capacity and skills development for public health data research management in low- and medium income countries.
+Wellcome Trust.
+Journal contribution. https://doi.org/10.6084/m9.figshare.6087161.v1

 ## Licensing and release